 Your career journey has an impressive track record and counting.
 What are the principles and/or learnings you have embodied to become successful at what you do?

-I have been blessed with great mentors who had a significant impact on my HR journey.
+I have been blessed with great mentors who had significant impact in my HR journey.
 Amongst the lessons learned, integrity, accountability, and agility stand out as the principles that shaped my development.
 As leaders, it is important that we remain connected to our values and lead others with integrity and character.
 Further, we should remain bold and courageous to enable our organizations to adapt to market changes while carefully balancing between people and stakeholder interest as we venture into the new normal.

 To fellow HR leaders and professionals, what are the things they can learn from the turn of events this 2020?

-It has been an extraordinary year for everyone and there is still a lot of unknown in the coming months as the global pandemic continues.
+It has been an extraordinary year for everyone and there are still a lot of unknown in the coming months as the global pandemic continues.
 As HR practitioners, it is essential that we continue to lead with empathy, guided by our values, and understand the unique situation that is upon us.
 Trust and accountability are critical in the new work-life balance setup to deliver our objectives at the same time attend to our personal commitments at home.
 We must remain agile as we lead and navigate our organization in the new normal during this unprecedented time.

-What advice can you give to job seekers who are having a difficult time at the moment?
+What advice can you give to jobseekers who are having a difficult time at the moment?

 You must stay optimistic and resilient amidst these challenging times.
 Even with the pandemic, some companies continue to hire so it is a positive sign that opportunities are available for jobseekers.
-Also, the lockdown provides a pause to reflect on where or how you want to shape your career.
-It is also an ideal time to upskill yourself given the resource of available training through online platforms.
+Also, the lockdown provides pause to reflect on where or how you want to shape your career.
+It is also an ideal time to upskill yourself given the resource of available trainings through online platforms.
 Lastly, continue to expand your network (e.g. through LinkedIn).
-By doing so, you can learn more about other professionals in your industry or field and how they became successful in their respective careers.
+By doing so, you can learn more about other professionals in your industry or field and how they became successful in their respective career.
 Who knows, your next connection might just lead you to your dream job!